Windows

 Why Refresh Your Wi-Fi List?

 Sometimes, your computer might not show all Wi-Fi networks right away.
 Instead of waiting, you can refresh the list to see if new networks appear.
-This helps especially if you just turned on a Wi-Fi hotspot or moved to a new spot.
+This is helpful if you just turned on a Wi-Fi hotspot or moved to a new location.

 How to Refresh Wi-Fi Networks Using Quick Settings